 With more than a million websites across the globe, the sheer size of the Google Display Network is one of the main reasons why display and retargeting campaigns are such strong marketing tools.
-Spanning across a myriad of different topics and interests, reaching customers based on what matters to them has never been easier.
+Spanning across a myriad of different topics and interests, reaching a target audience based on what matters to them has never been easier.

 A high-performing campaign leverages the Google Display Network (GDN) by serving highly targeted ads to users somewhere across the mammoth network of websites and publishers.
 Odds are, if a user is seeing a display or retargeting ad, they are seeing it on a website in the GDN.